skedgo/tripkit-ios/Scripts/docs/source/view-controllers.md

 - [`TKPeliasGeocoder`](TripKit/Classes/TKPeliasGeocoder.html) for use with any Pelias-powered geocoder
 - [`TKCalendarManager`](TripKit/Classes/TKCalendarManager.html) for searching the user's calendar for events with locations
 - [`TKContactsManager`](TripKit/Classes/TKContactsManager.html) for searching the  user's contacts for locations

+## Home screen

+The [`TKUIHomeViewController`](TripKitUI/Classes/TKUIHomeViewController.html) can be used as a start-screen for the trip planning, timetable and search components -- while being highly customisable to add arbitrary other features.

+The built-in functionality is a search bar at the top, which uses the same search functionality as the dedicated [`TKUIAutocompletionViewController`](TripKitUI/Classes/TKUIAutocompletionViewController.html) but with the search integrated in the home screen UI, along with a directions button to bring up the [`TKUIRoutingQueryInputCard`](TripKitUI/Classes/TKUIRoutingQueryInputCard.html).

+The purpose of the home screen is then to add individual *components*, to give users quick access to different section.
+How to build these, is up to you, but they can be things like:

+- The user's favourites
+- Recently searched locations
+- Nearby locations
+- Access to the user's booked trips
+- Access to the user's tickets

+The `TripKitUIExample` shows to do some of these.